SurrealTiggi/kvm-install-vm/README.md

 - Custom options set in `.kivrc`
 - Option flags set on the command line

-### Notes

-1. This script will download a qcow2 cloud image from the respective distribution's download site.
-See script for URLs.

-2. If using libvirt-nss, keep in mind that DHCP leases take some time to expire, so if you create a VM, delete it, and recreate another VM with the same name in a short period of time, there will be two DHCP leases for the same host and its hostname will likely not resolve until the old lease expires.

 ### Testing

 Tests are written using [Bats](https://github.com/sstephenson/bats).
 To execute the tests, run `./test.sh` in the root directory of the project.

-### Use Cases

-If you don't need to use Docker or Vagrant, don't want to make changes to a production machine, or just want to spin up one or more VMs locally to test things like:

-- high availability
-- clustering
-- package installs
-- preparing for exams
-- checking for system defaults
-- anything else you would do with a VM

-...then this wrapper could be useful for you.